storageos/tutorials/k8s-3nodes/003-persistent-volume.md

 `cat redis-pod.yaml`{{execute}}

-You can see that the PersistentVolumeClaim claimName has been set to fast0001
+You can see that the PersistentVolumeClaim claimName has been set to redispvc

 Run the command to see the PersistentVolumeClaim definition.

 `cat storageos-pvc.yaml`{{execute}}

-Notice that the PersistentVolumeClaim name is fast0001.
+Notice that the PersistentVolumeClaim name is redispvc and the storage class used is fast001.